HarleyHetz/Test/Test.md

 This is a test of the Git program and GitHub.
 I am making a change after adding the file.
 Nothing happened because it wasn't really added.
 Now, it's both added, and committed.
 New change to see how that works.
-Another change to see how branches work.
+So I checked out "Original" and added this.